Generic Name: thalidomide (tha-LID-oh-mide)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Thalomid:

-Store Thalomid at 77 degrees F (25 degrees C) in the original packaging.
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Thalomid at room temperature, between 68 and 77 degrees F (20 and 25 degrees C) in the original packaging.
 Do not store in the bathroom.
 Keep Thalomid out of the reach of children and away from pets.

 - If you have any questions about Thalomid, please talk with your doctor, pharmacist, or other health care provider.